AriesLR/PakMaster/README.md

 </div>

-> [!CAUTION]
-> PakMaster has been outdated for quite some time.
-In the (hopefully) near feature I plan on rewriting PakMaster to replace ZenTools with Retoc.
-It is 7/21/2026 (US format) at the time of writing this.
-Expect updates soonish.

 > [!IMPORTANT]
 > PakMaster assumes you have some knowledge about UE5 modding and Unreal Engine.
 If you are new to Unreal Engine modding, I suggest starting [HERE](https://github.com/Dmgvol/UE_Modding/#ue45-modding-guides).